snowplow-archive/snowplow.github.com/_posts/2014-08-13-snowplow-java-tracker-0.5.0-released.md

 <h2><a name="structure">1.
 Project structure changes</a></h2>

-We changed the project structure such that, the Java Tracker is now java-tracker-core as a subproject of the root `snowplow-java-tracker` project.
+We have changed the project structure so that the Java Tracker is now java-tracker-core as a subproject of the root `snowplow-java-tracker` project.
 The structure looks something like this:

 {% highlight bash %}
 snowplow-java-tracker/